qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

     Then return true
 ```

-# How add Title to a test
+---

-You can add a title to a test in Cucumber 7 by using the `@QaseTitle` annotation.
-This annotation can receive a single
+## How to Add a Title to a Test

-title
+You can set a custom title for a scenario in Cucumber 7 using the `@QaseTitle` annotation.
+It accepts a string as the
-in the form of a string.
-If you don't use this annotation then the title will be the name of the test method.
+title.
+If not provided, the scenario name will be used as the default title.

-Example:
+### Example:

 ```gherkin
 Feature: Simple tests